jay-2000/myblog/content/blog/my-second-post/index.md

 ### Things I learn

-> Opensource culture is so great that you will learn sommething new every single Day
+> Opensource culture is so great that you will learn something new EVERY SINGLE DAY

 ### [link to repository of Contribution](https://github.com/nidhisingh-1/OnlyHTML-CSS)